St. Mary's Center for Sleep Disorders

 - We perform pediatric sleep studies on children as young as two years old.

-- We provide home sleep testing, called Out of Center Sleep Testing.
-This option is only for selected patients who have high probability of sleep apnea and no co-morbidities such as heart failure, diabetes, or pulmonary disease.
+- We provide home sleep testing, also called Out of Center Sleep Testing.
+This option is primarily for patients who have high probability of sleep apnea and do not have severe heart failure, COPD, or emphysema.

 - We are accredited by the American Academy of Sleep Medicine